 Elevator Cab: Type of Finish:

-There are a number of finish options available for the inside of the elevator cab, including melamine, wood or glass, and very décor complimentary millwork and raised panel options.
+There are a number of finish options available for the inside of the elevator cab, including melamine, wood veneer, glass, mirror, décor complimentary millwork and raised panel options.

 Please call us now at (860) 292-1111 to get an accurate cost estimate on an elevator for your home and schedule your free in-home consultation.

 We will be more than happy to help you get the most accurate price for the model and design that you are interested in.
 We can come to your home to provide a free assessment consultation or work with your architect’s plans.